engineblock/engineblock/eb-api/src/main/java/io/engineblock/activityapi/rates/RateLimiterInternals.md

 ## Strict vs Average

-The two-timeline approach works well in terms of speed, but it is not sufficient as explained above to control uniformity of schedule from one call to the next.
+The two-timeline approach described above works well in terms of speed, but it is not sufficient to control uniformity of schedule from one call to the next.

 The reason for this is that as callers are delayed for their own reasons, the "open timespan" gets larger.
 The longer time progresses without the ticks accumulator following it, the larger the gap, and thus the availability of total